Bluetongue: latest information in Wales

 Cattle in field

-Following confirmation of cases of Bluetongue virus in England, and now a positive case in North Wales, the Chief Veterinary Officer for Wales is urging farmers to be alert to signs of the virus.
+Following confirmation of cases of Bluetongue virus in England, and now positive cases in North Wales, the Chief Veterinary Officer for Wales is urging farmers to be alert to signs of the virus.

 View the Welsh Government press release.